cs-espace-pda/cs-espace-pda.github.io/services.md

 ====================

 {:.alert .alert-info  }
-{{site.data.str.pda}} is the ideal partner for your projects.
+{{site.data.str.space}} is the ideal partner for your projects.
 We can assist you in its different phases.
 * Consulting services
 * Software Development
 * Training